-Pell grant revenues generally follow enrollment trends.
-The College's enrollment decreased during FY 2019, and the College's Pell Grant revenue decreased slightly by \$116,000.
+Non-operating Pell Grant revenues generally follow enrollment trends.
+The College's enrollment decreased during FY 2020, and the College's Pell Grant revenue decreased slightly by \$220,000.

-In FY 2019, grant and contract revenues increased by approximately \$1.2 million when compared with FY 2018.
-This is primarily attributable to an increase in the Running Start reimbursement rates.
+In FY 2020, intergovernmental operating grant and contract revenues increased slightly, by approximately \$21,000 when compared with FY 2019.
+This is primarily attributable to a small increase in Running Start enrollments as well as an increase in the Running Start reimbursement rates.
 The College continued to serve students under the terms of contracted programs.
 The College contracts with local high schools to enroll Running Start students who earn both high school and college credit for these courses.
-The College also contracts with these same high schools to enroll Career Education Opportunities (CEO) students, which allows students to take courses from the College to complete their high school diploma.
+The College also contracts with these same high schools to enroll Career Education Options (CEO) and Open Doors students, which allows students to take courses from the College to complete their high school diploma.